Learn about the temperature and how start-stop shortens the life of a starter battery.

 Test method: The test battery was fully charged and then discharged to 70 percent to resemble the SoC of a micro hybrid in real life.
 The battery was then discharged at 25A for 40 seconds to simulate engine off condition at stoplight with the headlight on, before cranking the engine at 400A and recharging.
 The CCA readings were taken with the Spectro CA-12.

 A new lead acid battery should have an open circuit voltage of 2.125V/cell.
-At this time, the battery is fully charged.
-During buyer acceptance, the lead acid may drop to between 2.120V and 2.125V/cell.
-Shipping, dealer storage and installation will decrease the voltage further but the battery should never go much below 2.10V/cell.
-This would cause sulfation.
+This indicates a fully charged battery.
+During buyer acceptance, the lead acid may drop to 2.120V.
+Shipping, dealer storage and installation will decrease the voltage further in idle mode, but the battery should never go much below 2.10V/cell as this could cause sulfation.
 Battery type, applying a charge or discharge within 24 hours before taking a voltage measurement, as well as temperature will affect the voltage reading.
 A lower temperature lowers the OCV; warm ambient raises it.

 Comments are intended for "commenting," an open discussion amongst site visitors.
 Battery University monitors the comments and understands the importance of expressing perspectives and opinions in a shared forum.
 However, all communication must be done with the use of appropriate language and the avoidance of spam and discrimination.